karayabin/universe-snapshot/universe/Ling/Light_Realform/doc/pages/2020/conception-notes.md

 We also add the following properties:
 - updateRic: array|false, the update ric.
 If the form is not in **update mode**, the value is false.
 - storageId: string|null, the value that you defined in the configuration file (**storage_id**), or null if not defined in your configuration.
-- ?multiplier: array, only passed if the multiplier property is defined and enabled in the configuration file, it contains the following:
+- ?multiplier: array.
+Use it only if you want to apply the [multiplier trick](https://github.com/lingtalfi/TheBar/blob/master/discussions/form-multiplier.md) on this form.
+It contains the following:
-    - field_id: the field identifier on which the multiplier was defined
+    - item_id: the field identifier on which the multiplier was defined
     - pivot: same as the multiplier.pivot property from the configuration file
     - ?on_update_fetch_sql: same as the multiplier.on_update_fetch_sql property from the configuration file